 About Ken Clark – The Founder of Clean Water Kenya

 Ken Clark was born and raised in New Jersey and after high school served honorably in the U.S. Navy from 1970-1976.
 During his 45 years of adult life, Ken has worked at many occupations including Good Humor Man, over-the-road truck driver, Pastor, llama herder and small business owner.
-He has raised 3 children, been blessed with 1 grandchild and is happily married.
+He has raised 3 children, been blessed with 2 grandchildren and is happily married.

-Mr. Clark is the author of “OTHER SONS AND DAUGHTERS: A TRUE ACCOUNT OF CIVILIAN CONVOY DRIVERS IN IRAQ”, a chronicle of his work during the Iraq War from 2005-2009 and also co-authored with his wife Judy a children’s book, entitled “WIGGLES AND BUTTON.”
+Mr. Clark is the author of “OTHER SONS AND DAUGHTERS: A TRUE ACCOUNT OF CIVILIAN CONVOY DRIVERS IN IRAQ” – a chronicle of his work during the Iraq War from 2005-2009.
+He also co-authored with his wife Judy a children’s book entitled “WIGGLES AND BUTTON.”

 Mr. Clark holds a Bachelor of Arts in Theology and Counseling from Eastern Christian College (1985) and has served Christian Churches in Maryland, Iowa, Illinois and Pennsylvania.

-Ken founded Clean Water Kenya in January 2015 after a self-funded trip to Kenya to deliver medical supplies to area clinics.
+Ken founded Clean Water Kenya in January 2016 after a self-funded trip to Kenya in April 2015 to deliver medical supplies to area clinics.
 He recognized the great need for clean drinking and cooking water and that many, if not all, the diseases from which the Maasai suffered could be drastically reduced and possibly eliminated if they had the means to filter the water of the bacteria and pathogens causing their disease.

 After much research, he found a portable easy-to-maintain water filtration system from the Sawyer Company out of Safety Harbor, Florida and organized an online fundraiser for these filters.
 He and his wife Judy returned to Kenya in late October 2015 and set up a 16 village test plot and has since been receiving encouraging reports from Dr. Merue of the Ewaso Clinic with whom he is closely working.

 Ken currently lives in Western Pennsylvania with his lovely wife Judy and an odd little black cat named Stranger.